jwt-rs/jwt-ui/README.md

 # Start UI with prefilled token to decode and JWKS secret from URL
 jwtui -S $(curl https://domain.auth0.com/.well-known/jwks.json) [TOKEN]
+# if your provider has a different URL for JWKS, look for `jwks_uri` in https://your.idp.com/.well-known/openid-configuration

 # Print decoded token to stdout with HMAC plain text secret
 jwtui -s -S 'plain_text_secret' [TOKEN]